 Lets not forget Urd from Ah!
 My Goddess!
 Urd makes it clear that she will do anything and use any power she has to in order to protect her sisters, Belldandy and Skuld.
 Urd has to continually "punish" Aoshima after his latest rape attempt against Belldandy or Skuld (he tried to force himself on her when Skuld grew up after Yggdrasil crashed).
 Urd stood up to her own mother Hild, the Daimakaicho, telling her to stop tormenting "her little sister" Skuld after Skuld incurred her wrath.
 Also, Urd actually passed the test to become a First-Class Goddess (the highest level that every goddess tries to attain) but declines because First-Class Goddesses have to use their powers to protect everyone; Urd only wants to use her powers to protect her sisters.
 Since Belldandy goes absolutely postal if anyone even blinks wrong at Keiichi, it is easy to overlook that Urd is a Templar Knight Big Sister as well.

 More than one Sympathetic Murderer in Detective Conan is a brother or a sister seeking revenge for the death or ruin of their younger or older sibling.
-Some examples are Toshiya Tadakoro (kills his boss for causing the death of his Ill Girl sister while Moving the Goalposts), Akiko Sayama (kills a corrupt PC programmer for causing her older brother's ruin and suicide), Chieri Aki aka Eri Akechi (kills two Alpha Bitches for framing her long-lost younger sister for drug trade and making her commit suicide), Masao Kouda (doesn't kill anyone but becomes a bank robber to hide his loot in the backyard of the man who killed his younger sister and force them dig in to find the girl's corpse) and others.
+Some examples are Toshiya Tadakoro (kills his boss for causing the death of his Ill Girl sister while Moving the Goalposts), Akiko Sayama (kills a corrupt PC programmer for causing her older brother's ruin and suicide), Chieri Aki aka Eri Akechi (kills two Alpha Bitches for framing her long-lost younger sister for drug trade and making her commit suicide), Masao Kouda (doesn't kill anyone but becomes a bank robber to hide his loot in the backyard of the man who killed his younger sister and force them dig in to find the girl's corpse), Midori Nozaki (brews a mix of Fatal Method Acting and Thanatos Gambit to both commit suicide and take the woman who made her sister kill herself down with her) and others.

 Depending on your interpretation of their relationship, Spain is either this, Papa Wolf or somethingelse entirely to Romano.